Training and certification

 But it’s a good start.

-Boat leader license category B
+Boat leader licence category B

 Cargo and fishing boats

-All types of pleasure boats
+All types of pleasure craft

-Pleasure Yachts up to 30 GT
+Pleasure yachts up to 30 GT

-Charter Yachts up to 30 GT without professional crew
+Charter yachts up to 30 GT without professional crew

-I ended up at the “Adriatic Sailing Academy” after reading all kind of comments found on internet where I was received very kindly and professionally by email and phone.
+I ended up at Adriatic Sailing Academy after reading all the comments I could find on the internet, where I was received in a very friendly and professional manner by email and phone.

-I therefore ordered ASA 101, 103 and 104
+I have therefore ordered ASA 101, 103 and 104.

 ASA 101: Basic Keelboat Sailing

-ASA 103: Basic Coastal Cruising
+ASA 103: Basic coastal cruising